sophieSpacee/sophieSpacee/spacee-development.md

 Integrated a page in Backoffice that included :
 * A Document List component with 2 tabs, each tabs had to show different documents.
 One tab showed documents asked by Addworking, the other one showed documents asked by customers.
 As all those documents came from a single list, I had to sort them out depending on the company who asked for them, and split them into two distinct lists : one where Addworking had asked the document, one for all other documents.
 * A Document Display component with an unknown number of tabs.
-When the user clicks on a document in the Document List component, the docuemnt is displayed in the middle of the page.
+When the user clicks on a document in the Document List component, the document is displayed in the middle of the page.
 Some documents have different PDF files to display, each file must be in a different tab.
 I had to loop on the files list of the document selected and dynamically create a tab per file.
 * A Comment component that allows users to write a comment in a text area and select a visibility option in a dropdown menu.
 This one was tricky because it is not possible to change the style of the select menu of react bootstrap.
 I had to integrate the design and use states to change the value of privacy before submitting the comment.

 ## Week 17 - 12/06/2021